taunsquared/graphic-novel-thesis/2018-04-03-character-vomit.md

 A surgeon's daughter, she is extremely meticulous and hygienic, both physically and emotionally.
 She also has a very macabre sense of humour and is fascinated by the mental disorders that can afflict those who spend long periods of time in space without going planetside.

 ### Oana
 Party girl from a small beach town who creates her own light- and sound-interactive costumes and outfits using homegrown bio-compatible silicon circuits.
+Child of PROTO-VIRS.

 ### Clavel
 Loves carpentry and woodwork.
 Always carries small knives for whittling.
 The knives are handmade gifts from his uncle Petros, who is a space welder at Space University.
 Petros visits Clavel often at the ISS Corps.